hoangduytran/blender-manual/manual/compositing/types/color/adjust/hue_saturation.rst

 Some things to keep in mind that might help you use this node better:

-Hues are vice versa
+Hues are laid out on a circle
-   A blue image, with a Hue setting at either end of the spectrum (0 or 1), is output as yellow (recall that white, minus blue, equals yellow).
-   A yellow image, with a Hue setting at 0 or 1, is blue.
-Hue and Saturation work together.
-   So, a Hue of 0.5 keeps the blues the same shade of blue, but *Saturation* can deepen or lighten the intensity of that color.
-Gray & White are neutral hues
-   A gray image, where the RGB values are equal, has no hue.
-Therefore, this node can only affect it with *Value*.
-This applies to all shades of gray, from black to white; wherever the values are equal.
+   If you apply a Hue offset of 1 (+180°) to a blue image, you get the diametrically opposite color, which is yellow.
+If you apply a Hue offset of 1 to that yellow image, you get blue again.
+Grayscale images have no hue
+   Trying to change the Hue or Saturation of a grayscale image has no effect.
+You can only brighten or darken it by adjusting the Value.
+To add color, use the Mix node instead.
 Changing the effect over time
-   The Hue and Saturation values can be animated with a *Time Node* or by animating the property.
+   The different values can be animated using a *Time Curve* node or by setting keyframes.

-.. note:: Tinge

-   This HSV node simply shifts hues that are already there.
-   To colorize a gray image, or to add a tint to an image, use a Mix node to add in a static color from an RGB input node with your image.

 HSV Example